 gsloth init openai

-environment variable or edit your configuration file and set up your key.
+Make sure you either define OPENAI_API_KEY environment variable or edit your configuration file and set up your key.

 For providers using OpenAI-compatible APIs: